jhamilton14/rounders/README.md

-# fratcoin
+# rounders

-Welcome to fratcoin!
+Welcome to rounders!
-It's the coin for gambling addicts and degenerates.
+Your one stop shop for degeneracy (and fun).